Rear-surface integral method for calculating thermal diffusivity from laser flash experiments: New formula for thermal diffusivity

 \section{New formula for thermal diffusivity}

 We now derive an alternative formula to Eq (\ref{eq:alpha_parker}) for calculating the thermal diffusivity from the rear-surface temperature rise.
-Our approach, inspired by recent work on time scales of diffusion processes \citep{carr_2017,carr_2018,simpson_2013,ellery_2012b}, involves obtaining a closed-form expression for the integral $\int_{0}^{\infty} T_{\infty} - T_{r}(t)\,\text{d}t$, which provides the area enclosed by the rear-surface temperature rise curve, $T_{r}(t)$, and the steady state temperature, $T_{\infty}$, between $t = 0$ and $t\rightarrow\infty$.
-Defining
+The approach involves obtaining a closed-form expression for the integral $\int_{0}^{\infty} \left[T_{\infty} - T(x,t)\right]\,\text{d}t$, which provides the area enclosed by the rear-surface temperature rise curve, $T_{r}(t)$, and the steady state temperature, $T_{\infty}$, between $t = 0$ and $t\rightarrow\infty$.
+This idea is inspired by recent work on time scales of diffusion processes \citep{carr_2017,carr_2018,simpson_2013,ellery_2012b}, where closed-form expressions for similar integrals are given.